lysevi/nkvdb/README.md

-nkvd - not key-value database
+mdb - not key-value database

 *build on windows